tnichols217/notes/APBiology/6/Notes/Activities/3 - The Effects of Mutations.md

 3. Everything after the second codon is different

+1. 1
-1. A molecule that plays a part in controlling cell division,
+	1. A molecule that plays a part in controlling cell division
+	2.